A-Proof/ModernOS-Desktop/README.md

 MIT License

-Sadly, You cannot test or distribute apps yet, but that will come later.

 ## ⚠️ License
 ModernOS is a **closed-source project**.
 Binaries may be freely downloaded and tested, but redistribution or reverse engineering of the kernel is prohibited.